Du Zhenyu: International career

 Du would be called up to the Chinese national team for the first time by the team's manager Zhu Guanghu.
 He would make his debut in a friendly match against Thailand on August 10, 2006, in a 4–0 win where he also scored his first goal.

+Management career

+On 15 August 2026, Du re-joined Changchun Yatai as technical director.